 Why affirmations are so powerful

 Think of your #1 goal right now.
-For some of you, that exercise in itself was hard (which likely means you’d benefit from a good goal setting session!).
+For some of you, that exercise in itself was hard (which likely means you’d benefit from a good goal setting session!
+Here are several goal setting tips to start with!).
 For others, you are aware of your goals, but they’re residing deep in the back of your mind, and not guiding your day-to-day actions.
 Well, how do you expect to achieve these goals if they’re not top of mind every single day, and if you’re not taking action to achieve them?
 It’s nearly impossible!
 When you remind yourself of these goals through affirmations every single day, though, you ensure that you are acting in the direction of your goals every single day.
 You get inspired by tapping into that awesome feeling of empowerment and self-belief that affirmations can create.
 And you start projecting the energy to the world, and the confidence to yourself, that you are ready to achieve these goals.

 How to write affirmations

 - Write affirmations in the present tense.
 Even if it’s something you wish to accomplish in the future, come up with a way to put it in the present.
 For example, instead of “I will feel amazing on my wedding day,” try “I feel amazing, and am prioritizing my health daily so that I radiate the joy I feel on my wedding day.”

 - Adopt a positive tone of voice.
 Rather than “I don’t emotionally eat,” try “I am free from the temptation to emotionally eat because I find peace and joy in friendship, meditation, or self-care.”